Chickpea scramble! Ever tried one?

 - Transfer eggplant to a food processor (or mixing bowl) and add lemon juice, tahini, garlic, and another healthy pinch of salt.
 Blend (or mash/whisk) until a paste is formed (see photo).
 Taste and adjust flavor as needed, adding more lemon for acidity, garlic for zing/spice, tahini for creaminess, or salt for saltiness.
 Set aside.

 - Heat a large skillet over medium heat.
-Once hot, add 1 Tbsp (15 g) oil and chickpeas.
+Once hot, add 1 Tbsp (15 g // amount as original recipe is written // adjust if altering batch size) oil and chickpeas.
 Stir to coat and cook for 3-4 minutes, stirring occasionally.
-Then add desired amount of baba ganoush - 4-6 Tbsp.
+Then add desired amount of baba ganoush - 4-6 Tbsp (amount as original recipe is written // adjust if altering batch size).

 - Stir to combine and cook for 3-4 minutes more or until the scramble is slightly drying out and taking on a golden-brown color.
 Taste and adjust flavor as needed, adding more fresh garlic for garlic flavor/zing, salt for saltiness, or pepper for a little heat.
 You can also add more baba ganoush for fluffy texture + flavor.